BernhardPosselt/presentations/slides/ansible.md

 ---

-# Spin Up Local Linux VM
+# Spin Up a Local Linux VM

-Vagrant is a quick way to spin up and configure a local Linux VM via Virtual Box.
+[Vagrant](https://www.vagrantup.com/) is a quick way to spin up and configure a local Linux VM via Virtual Box.

 Spin up a local VM: